firebase/quickstart-android/README.md

 To add a sample app to a Firebase project, use the `applicationId` value specified in the `app/build.gradle` file of the app as the Android package name.
-Download the generated `google-services.json` file, and copy it to the `app/` directory of the sample you with to run.
+Download the generated `google-services.json` file, and copy it to the `app/` directory of the sample you wish to run.

 - [Admob](admob)
 - [Analytics](analytics)